 Early stage: First subtle changes

-• Behavioral changes:
+• Behavioural changes:

-• Restlessness, anxiety or mild irritability.
+• Restlessness, anxiety, or mild irritability.

 • Vision problems: